Race Against Hunger FAQ

 How do we find sponsors for the Race, and how much should we raise?

-The funds raised by students in the Race Against Hunger directly help Action Against Hunger save the lives of malnourished people around the world.
+The funds raised by students in the Race Against Hunger directly towards Action Against Hunger’s life saving programs around the world.

 How does the money raised by students help?